Improving Oral Health For Patients With Alzheimer’s Disease Or Related Disorders (ADRD)

 Patients are more likely to have overburdened caregivers, functional dependence, and irregular dental attendance.
 Any combination of these can result in oral health issues at some point in their lives.
 Unfortunately, caregivers are not always prepared or equipped to detect poor oral hygiene, and noncompliance further complicates the process.

-According to Dr. Sedillo, this area of care has become “very overregulated and underfunded, so when you have that combination you’ll often times see a high turnover of staff.
+This area of care has become over-regulated and underfunded, so when you have that combination you’ll often times see a high turnover of staff.
 They get frustrated with the system because they want to help.
-Most of these people aren’t bad people that are in these facilities, they’re just underpaid and worked to death.”
+Most of these people aren’t bad people that are in these facilities, they’re just underpaid and overworked.

 Alzheimer’s Patients in The Dental Office